Frequently Asked Questions

 Whom do I contact if I have additional questions about the policy?

-For comments or questions regarding this policy, members of the campus community and the community at large are encouraged to visit the Fresno State smoke-free website at www.fresnostate.edu/adminserv/smokefree/ or contact the Office of Environmental Health and Safety, Risk Management and Sustainability at 559.278.7422.
+For comments or questions regarding this policy, members of the campus community and the community at large are encouraged to visit the Fresno State smoke-free website at www.fresnostate.edu/adminserv/smokefree/ or contact the Office of Environmental Health & Safety and Risk Management at 559.278.7422.